onlinebacon/60-nm-per-degree/README.md

 ![Flat mismatch](img/fe-mismatch-2.jpg)

-The diagonal distances are too great to fit inside of the four points.
+The diagonal distances are too great to fit within the four points.

 ## Testing It With Globe Earth